 Socket weld flange

-You insert the pipe into the flange’s socket and secure it with a fillet weld.
-This method creates a strong, vibration-resistant joint.
-Socket weld flanges are common in chemical, petrochemical, and hydraulic systems.
+You insert the pipe into the flange socket and secure it with a fillet weld.
+This creates a strong joint for smaller pipe sizes and is common in hydraulic, chemical, petrochemical, and other compact high-pressure systems.

 | Advantage | Description |